pat/thinking-sphinx/v4/advanced_config.md

 ### Character Sets and Tables

-By default, Thinking Sphinx uses the UTF-8 character set.
-If you wish to use Sphinx's inbuild sbcs encoding, you'll need to specify it via the charset_type setting:
+By default, Sphinx and Thinking Sphinx use the UTF-8 character set.
+If you're using an older version of Sphinx and prefer Sphinx's inbuild sbcs encoding, you'll need to specify it via the charset_type setting:

 {% highlight yaml %}
 development: